Epidemiological Society of London: History

 In 1900 the Epidemiological Society held its final Commemoration Dinner.
 In 1907 it became the Epidemiology and State Medicine section of the Royal Society of Medicine.

 Awards

-The Edward Jenner medal was instituted by the society in 1896 to commemorate the centenary of Edward Jenner’s first vaccination of a boy against smallpox.
+The Jenner Medal was instituted by the society in 1896 to commemorate the centenary of Edward Jenner’s first vaccination of a boy against smallpox.
 It features on one side the head of Jenner and on the other the globe emblem of the Epidemiological Society.
 It was first presented in 1898 to Sir William Henry Power.